A supermartingale approach to Gaussian process based sequential design of experiments: Stepwise Uncertainty Reduction

 \subsection{Uncertainty functionals and uncertainty reduction}

-As explained in the introduction, the definition of a SUR strategy starts with the choice of an uncertainty functional~$\Hcal$, which maps the posterior distribution of~$\xi$ to a measure of residual uncertainty for the quantity of interest.
+As explained in the introduction, the definition of a SUR strategy starts with the choice of an uncertainty functional~$\Hcal$, which maps the conditional distribution~$\Pnxi$ to a measure~$H_n$ of residual uncertainty for the quantity of interest.
+The minimal value of the uncertainty functional represents an absence of uncertainty on the quantity of interest: for clarity, and without loss of generality as long as~$\Hcal$ is bounded from below and attains its minimum, we will assume in the rest of this section that $\min \Hcal = 0$, thus restricting our attention to non-negative uncertainty functionals.

-More formally, let~$\Hcal: \MGCX \to \Rplus$ denote a measurable map \footnote{Only non-negative uncertainty functionals are considered in this paper, but our results could easily be adapted, with appropriate integrability conditions, to the case of signed uncertainty functionals.}.
-Since $\Pnxi$ is an $\Fcal_n$-measurable random element in~$\left( \MGCX, \McalGCX \right)$, the residual uncertainty $H_n = \Hcal (\Pnxi)$ is an $\Fcal_n$-measurable random variable.
-The SUR sampling criterion introduced informally as $J_n(x) = \Esp_{n,x} \left( H_{n+1} \right)$ in Equation~\eqref{eq:generic-SUR:sampcrit-Jn} can be more precisely defined as